keycloak/keycloak/misc/CrossDataCenter.md

 (or infinispan server) for communication between datacenters.
 This is done through the [Infinispan HotRod protocol](http://infinispan.org/docs/8.2.x/user_guide/user_guide.html#using_hot_rod_server) .

-QUESTION: Should we just remove "(or infinispan server)" from the docs?
-Background: Integration is tested with the JDG server 7.1.0 and
-Infinispan server 8.2.8.
-I think that for our customers (product documentation), we even don't want to mention to use community infinispan server in the product documentation and we always want to use JDG.
-For the community, I am not sure we can also always stick with the JDG 7.1.0 or mention Infinispan 8.2.8 as an option as well?

 The infinispan caches on Keycloak side needs to be configured with the [remoteStore](http://infinispan.org/docs/8.2.x/user_guide/user_guide.html#remote_store), to ensure that data are saved to the remote cache, which uses HotRod protocol under the covers.
 There is separate infinispan cluster between JDG servers, so the data saved on JDG1 on `site1` are replicated to JDG2 on `site2` .